INS Sarvekshak: Primary task

 INS Sarvekshak had previously visited Mauritius in February 2006 and March 2007 to undertake hydrographic surveys.
 The survey work by INS Sarvekshak was of immense help to Mauritius with regards to fishing, ecosystem preservation and management, establishment of artificial reefs, delimitation of the Continental Shelf of Mauritius and safe navigation of ships and crafts.
 In 2007 the ship surveyed Port Mathurin, Rodrigues, which was last surveyed 133 years ago.

 In 2011 the ship was also deployed in Seychelles to carry out hydrographic surveys off the atoll of Aldabra, Picard Island, Polyminie and part of Malabar Island and Grande-Terre island on the request of Government of Seychelles as the last survey of the area was done back in 1960s.
 As a part of goodwill tour 20 students from Jammu and Kashmir also toured the ship in 2011.

 On 26 December 2024, INS Sarvekshak reached Port Louis, Mauritius for Joint Hydrographic Survey.

+She participated at the International Fleet Review 2026 held at Visakhapatnam.